maybeenang/Lost-Princess/README.md

 ### Youtube Tutorial

-Unfortunately, we make this video just in MacOs system, soon we will make how to run this game with Docker on Linux and Windows specifically on this repository.
+Unfortunately, we make this video just in MacOs system, soon we will make how to run this game with Docker on Linux and Windows specifically on this repository as soon as possible.

 `note : ` If sound is not working in your phone, you can try to play it in your Desktop.